raynamharris/DissociationTest/README.md

 For a summary of my current processing and analysis of the Cembrowski, click [here](bin/Cembrowski.md).

-I've made a stab at comparing the
+I've made a stab at comparing their data to min and the results are [here](bin/combo.md).